Corner Boys: Homicide

 Landsman briefs his squad before their shift.
 He introduces them to Carcetti, who is observing them.
 He announces the death of Foerster and that the wake will be that evening.
 When Carcetti pours the last of the coffee, Greggs angrily insists that he should make another pot; she is hostile towards Carcetti because of the political interference in the Braddock case.
 Carcetti asks the detectives to continue as usual.
 Greggs, Freamon and Landsman immediately stop pretending to work.
 They tell Carcetti that things are different when they have a body.
 Bunk tries to convince Holley and Crutchfield to revisit the scene of the shooting for which Omar has been arrested.
 They remain resistant to his efforts to get them to reopen the case.
-Carcetti approaches them and remarks on the case load they face.
+Carcetti approaches them and remarks on the caseload they face.
 Crutchfield becomes more enraged with Bunk's attempts to go back on the case, thinking that he is doing so to discredit Crutchfield's clearance.
 After Crutchfield leaves, Bunk appeals to Holley to look over the scene one more time.

 At Foerster's wake in the bar, Bunk is so drunk he runs outside to vomit.
 Upon returning, he is disgusted to find Jimmy McNulty drinking club soda.
 The next day Holley accompanies Bunk to their witness, Andre, who retells the story to Bunk.
 Bunk finds it hard to believe that Andre would leave the bulletproof area when only threatened by a 9mm handgun.
 Andre explains that he was trying to save the delivery woman's life and he did not find time to report it.
 Bunk asks Andre to come to the office with them, but he refuses.
 Bunk claims that Andre's "whole story's fucked" as it makes no sense for Andre to have survived the robbery as a live witness.
 Bunk convinces Holley that Andre ran a con on the police.
 Bunk returns to Andre's store with a grand jury summons, finding him talking with a prostitute named Dee-Dee before bringing him in.
 Andre is warned that lying to the grand jury is a much more serious charge than lying to the police.
 When Bunk and Holley deliver the news to Landsman, he is enraged that he has lost a clearance thanks to Bunk's interference.